WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 The main difference is where the most of your files are stored.
 When we are talking about **cached volumes, most of your files are stored in s3**.
 There is a small cache buffer that holds the most accesed files.

-When using **stored volumes, all of the files are stored on prem and synced with s3 ansynchronously**.
+When using **stored volumes, all of the files are stored on prem and synced with s3 asynchronously**.

 Both offerings store underlying data as **EBS snapshots on s3**.